 10 Diet Foods That Actually Make It Harder to Lose Weight

-The fat-free version of this popular cheese product has a little over half the calories of the full-fat version, which seems like a win for calorie-counters.
-But a closer look shows sodium up by 100mg, and the diet-conscious shouldn’t be eating too much fat or salt; replacing one vice with another is not healthy.
-It's just a marketing ploy.
+The fat-free version of this popular cheese product has a little over half of the calories of the full-fat version, which may seem like a win to calorie counters.
+But a closer look at the nutrition panel shows that sodium increases by 100 mg per serving compared to the 2 percent, reduced-fat version.
+Dieters shouldn’t be eating too much fat or salt, and replacing one vice with another isn’t a path to wellness.

-Diet sodas tout zero calories and zero sugar, but that should send up red flags.
-The main source of sweetness is aspartame, an artificial sweetener linked to weight gain in studies, along with other bad side effects.
-The sweetness runs the risk of confusing the body into thinking it is eating sugar, which prompts a surge of insulin.
-Unused, that can cause problems and even lead to or worsen long-term blood sugar issues such as insulin resistance and type 2 diabetes.
+Diet sodas tout the fact that they have zero calories and zero sugar, which should send up red flags.
+The main source of sweetness is aspartame, an artificial sweetener.
+Aspartame has been linked to weight gain and other negative side effects in a number of studies.
+The sweetness in aspartame always runs the risk of confusing your body into thinking it is eating sugar, which prompts a surge of insulin.
+When insulin goes unused in the body, it can lead to or worsen long-term blood sugar issues like insulin resistance and type 2 diabetes.

-Most people think frozen yogurt is healthier than ice cream because it is lower in fat.
-But when one ingredient lacks it is generally replaced with an overabundance of something else -- in this case with extra sugar and sodium, leading to a higher carbohydrate load for each serving.
-Once again, those concerned with losing weight and maintaining a healthy lifestyle are better off with a full-fat dairy version for a more balanced nutritional profile.
+Most people think that frozen yogurt is a healthier option than ice cream because it is lower in fat.
+When one ingredient is removed, it’s usually replaced with an overabundance of something else -- in this case, extra sugar and sodium.
+Those concerned with losing weight and maintaining a healthy lifestyle are better off with a full-fat dairy version for a more balanced nutritional profile.

-These 50-calorie fat-free cookies seem like a good option for dieters, but their nutritional makeup is as empty as can be.
-With virtually no protein, they are pure sugar and salt.
-Despite coming in a small package, these are still bad for you.
-A higher-fat cookie with nuts and oats would offer more nutrition in a tasty treat.
+These 50-calories fat-free cookies may seem like a good option for dieters, but their nutritional make-up is pathetic.
+With almost no protein, these cookies are mostly sugar and salt.
+This kind of empty calorie snack may come in a small package, but it’s still bad for you.
+Higher fat cookies that contain nuts and oats would offer a more nutrition in a tasty treat.

-The main ingredient in this light bread is actually whole wheat, which is good; it’s all the ingredients that come after it that are suspect -- it's full of preservatives and other highly processed ingredients such as soy fiber and monoglycerides.
-Bread is not a diet food, but if you’re going to eat it, go for one with the fewest possible ingredients.
+This light bread has healthy whole wheat as the main ingredient, but it’s all the ingredients that come after it that make it suspect.
+The bread is full of preservatives and other highly processed ingredients like soy fiber and monoglycerides.
+Bread is not a diet food, but if you’re going to eat it pick options with the fewest possible ingredients.

 Protein bars are marketed as a dieter's best friend, but most are glorified candy bars full of sugar, carbs, and fat.
-What's worse, added protein makes their taste and texture funky, so it's basically like eating a candy bar that doesn't even taste good.
+Worse, added protein makes their taste and texture funky, so it's basically like eating a candy bar that doesn't even taste good.

-Most of the fat in peanuts is the good fat, so taking it out doesn't really do any favors.
+Most of the fat in peanuts is the good fat, so taking it out doesn't make it healthier.
 This peanut butter still has added sugar like the regular kind, making it arguably less nutritious than the full-fat version.
 Peanut butter than is made from just peanuts with no added sugar, eaten in moderation, is always the best bet.

-These fruity cups brag that they don't contain sugar syrup like the competition, but in reality, they are full of sugar themselves -- in the form of grape juice.
-The first ingredient is grape juice, and that's one of the sugariest fruit juices possible.
-It's basically syrup.
+These super-sweet snacks brag that they don't contain sugar syrup like the competition, but in reality, they are full of sugar themselves -- in the form of grape juice.
+The first ingredient is grape juice, which is one of the fruit juices highest in sugar.
+Basically, the fruit is soaking in syrup.